Mastercard/flow/assert/assert-junit5/README.md

 tags.
 After `tests()`, `requirements(flow)` returns the stored immutable `ResourceRequirements`: `keys()`, `rules()`, `unknown()` and `exclusive()` expose the union and every matching rule name without rerunning predicates.
 Retain the value if diagnostics are needed after the run detaches.
+These are the individual member requirements.
+Use `reservation(flow)` for the effective selected-chain union and global-exclusion policy used by admission; `reservation(flow).isolationRules()` lists the matching whole-chain audit names separately from resource classification.
+Both queries use frozen preparation results and reject detached or unselected flows.

-Temporary tracer limits also reject reporting other than `Reporting.NEVER`, capture other than `LogCapture.NO_OP`, replay, contexts/applicators, residue/checkers, autonomous actors, chains, foreign binding destinations, noncanonical prerequisites and non-class source URIs.
+Temporary tracer limits also reject reporting other than `Reporting.NEVER`, capture other than `LogCapture.NO_OP`, replay, contexts/applicators, residue/checkers, autonomous actors, foreign binding destinations, noncanonical prerequisites and non-class source URIs.
 These are fail-closed implementation boundaries, **not new permanent support restrictions**.
-Resource declarations do not authorize any of those unsupported surfaces or promote chains.
-Explicit serial resource declarations also reject reports, capture, replay, applicators/checkers, autonomous actors and flows with contexts, residue or chain membership: per-flow reservations are not whole-chain or applied-context ownership.
+Resource declarations do not authorize any of those unsupported surfaces.
+Explicit serial resource declarations also reject reports, capture, replay, applicators/checkers, autonomous actors and flows with contexts or residue: reservations do not establish shared applied-context ownership.
 Existing serial configuration without new declarations retains its earlier processing behavior;
 cross-flow fixture/context lifetimes in that route are not covered by this slice.

+### Uninterrupted selected chains

+Both prepared modes reserve a default chain globally against all cooperating work, including EMPTY and disjoint-key flows in other runners.
+Only selected and required dependency-expanded members participate, in canonical order.
+Chain membership and basis alone never expand selection.
+Hard, basis-visibility, producer and identical- message participant constraints compose with the whole units; contradictory contraction is rejected before SUT use, not repaired by outside interleaving.

+The selected members' entire resource union is acquired before the first member.
+One grant survives between members and through synchronous processing and each member's outer native cleanup, with no partial acquisition or intervening reset.
+Any UNKNOWN or exclusive member promotes the whole chain, even when other members have named rules.
+An unchained exclusive flow does not promote its dependency component.

+Only `isolatedChains` relaxes default outside exclusion.
+Audit the whole scenario, not individual matching members; `resources`, `independent`, `State.LESS` and distinct keys do not imply that audit.
+The declaration freezes at `tests()` and cannot erase actual resource conflicts or turn UNKNOWN into EMPTY.
+Isolated chains may overlap across cooperating scopes, but their own members remain sequential.

+Parallel leaves remain flat with individual native outcomes and durations.
+The next member needs both actual predecessor native terminal evidence and processing drainage; it does not join unrelated chains.
+Serial retains genuine SAME_THREAD execution and uses the next actual native factory advance as return proof.
+Stop prevents unused members from entering and retains uncertain use; safe late drainage never resumes admission.
+This is not the complete cancellation policy.

+Shared context transitions, residue, capture/report integration and fixture create/reset/teardown ownership remain separate guarded work.
+In particular, parallel description-stream close can precede active native cleanup: it is not a safe fixture-teardown hook.
+No physical worker affinity is promised.

 ### Shared reservation scope and lifetime